ebsamson3/AccelerateFFTTutorial/README.md

 ## Usage

-To use simply download/clone the repository and open AccelerateFFT.xcworkspace.
+To use simply download/clone the repository, open AccelerateFFT.xcworkspace, and build the project so that the playgrounds have access to the included Charts module.

 In the workspace you will find the following playgrounds:

 - **AccelerateFFT_Starter.playground:** Use this to follow along with the tutorial
 - **AccelerateFFT.playground:** The end result of the tutorial